 There are many different types of congenital heart defects, but in general, they are typically divided into three main categories:

-- Heart valve defects: These valves inside the heart direct blood flow.
-They sometimes close up or leak and this affects the heart’s ability to pump blood correctly.
+- Heart valve defects: Valves inside the heart direct blood flow and sometimes close up or leak; this affects the heart’s ability to pump blood correctly.

 Advances in Diagnosis